4 July, 2005

 A couple of weeks ago, there was a riot reportedly caused by an attempt by traffic police to do their jobs.
 On Saturday there was news of rioting college students protesting high tuition fees and bad cafeteria food.
 This is on top of the continuing reports of riots by farmers and rural residents.

 by @ 8:24 am.
-Filed under Asia, China, Coming collapse, East Asia, Northeast Asia, Riot watch
+Filed under China, Asia, Coming collapse, East Asia, Northeast Asia, Riot watch

 2 Responses to “riot watch”